 - (5) KKR Reference Fund Investments L.P. owns, beneficially or of record, an aggregate of 3,639,010 common units.
 The sole general partner of KKR Reference Fund Investments L.P. is KKR IFI GP L.P.
-Each of KKR IFI GP L.P. (as the sole general partner of KKR Reference Fund Investments L.P.); KKR IFI Limited (as the sole general partner of KKR IFI GP L.P.); KKR Fund Holdings L.P. (as the sole shareholder of KKR IFI Limited); KKR Fund Holdings GP Limited (as a general partner of KKR Fund Holdings L.P.); KKR Group Holdings L.P. (as a general partner of KKR Fund Holdings L.P. and the sole shareholder of KKR Fund Holdings GP Limited); KKR Group Limited (as the sole general partner of KKR Group Holdings L.P.); KKR & Co.
+Each of KKR IFI GP L.P. (as the sole general partner of KKR Reference Fund Investments L.P.); KKR IFI Limited (as the sole general partner of KKR IFI GP L.P.); KKR Fund Holdings GP Limited (as a general partner of KKR Fund Holdings L.P.) (as the sole shareholder of KKR IFI Limited); KKR Fund Holdings GP Limited (as a general partner of KKR Fund Holdings L.P.); KKR Group Holdings GP Limited); KKR Group Limited (as the sole general partner of KKR Fund Holdings L.P.); KKR & Co.
 L.P. (as the sole shareholder of KKR Group Limited); and KKR Management LLC (as the sole general partner of KKR & Co.
 L.P.) may be deemed to be the beneficial owner of the securities.
 Messrs.
-Kravis and Roberts are the designated members of KKR Management LLC and may be deemed to share dispositive power with respect to the common units held by KKR MIF Fund Holdings L.P.
+Kravis and Roberts are the designated members of KKR MIF Fund Holdings L.P.
 Each of Messrs.
 Kravis and Roberts disclaims beneficial ownership of the securities except to the extent of his pecuniary interest. - (6) Mr. Scully disclaims beneficial ownership of all such common units. - (7) Not included in this table are common units held by a KKR-affiliated holding vehicle, which have been reported by Messrs.
-Kravis, Roberts, Fisher, Janetschek and Sorkin pursuant to Section 16 of the Exchange Act with respect to 208,634, 275,583, 135,338, 14,818 and 5,000 common units, respectively. - (8) Ms. Russo will join the board of directors of our Managing Partner effective April 15, 2011.
+Kravis, Roberts, Fisher, Janetschek and Sorkin pursuant to Section 16 of the Exchange Act with respect to 208,634, 275,583, 135,338, 14,818 and 5,000 common units, respectively.